 Once you’ve got a site visitor’s attention, you need content that establishes trust and builds relationships with them.
 Trust is the foundation for successful relationships.
 You create trust when you solve problems and educate readers.
-Many people go online in search of answers, and it’s a point in your favour when you provide those answers.
+Many people go online in search of answers, and it’s a point in your favor when you provide those answers.

 Long-form blog posts and articles and informational videos and podcasts educate readers about topics they are interested in.
 This content doesn’t need to promote your business.
 It’s more about showing you are in tune with your audience’s concerns.
-A cybersecurity service provider can write a blog post about the latest ransomware threats.
+A cyber security service provider can write a blog post about the latest ransomware threats.
 A court reporting agency may provide tips to prep witnesses for depositions.
 An accounting software provider can create a podcast discussing the effects of recent tax legislation.

-You don’t want to be salesy in your communications when the goal is to become a trusted advisor.
+You don’t want to be salesy in your communications when the goal is to become a trusted adviser.
 Providing content such as white papers and analysis reports that law firm decision makers find valuable positions you as a thought leader in your industry.